jfwells/wp-united/readme.txt

 * **Behaviour integration**: Use phpBB smilies and word censor features in WordPress
 * **Cross-posting**: Post something in WordPress and have it cross-posted to your forum -- Automatically or manually, you choose!
 Once an item is cross-posted, comments in phpBB and WordPress can be set to sync up under the blog item too!
 * **Widgets**: A set of WordPress widgets that show information about your phpBB forum: Latest posts, latest topics, users online, forum stats and an integrated login/meta/avatar/profile widget.

+Visit [wp-united.com](http://www.wp-united.com) for more information and to view example integrations in the gallery.

 == Installation ==